faassen/secretweblog_zola/content/posts/succinct.md

 This professor ([Gonzalo Navarro](https://users.dcc.uchile.cl/~gnavarro/)) was very friendly and immediately mailed me back [^mailing] [^asked].
 Only during our conversation did I realize I was seeing his name on a *lot* of papers in the field.
-Turned out I had stumbled into talking to one of the world experts the field of succinct data strucures, within a few days of my discovery they even existed.
+Turned out I had stumbled into talking to one of the world experts in the field of succinct data strucures, within a few days of my discovery they even existed.
 Ignorance can bring you far.